 Prostitution and the Movement of Women

-This is a big crime that's being charged all the time now and it's relating to women who are getting involved with prostitution and the authorities capturing the men.
+This is a big crime that's being charged all the time now, and it's related to women who are getting involved with prostitution and the authorities capturing the men.

-These men are somehow involved with the movement of the women for purposes of prostitution.
+These men are somehow involved with the women's movement for purposes of prostitution.
 Now they have this PC 236.1 human trafficking charge.

-Normally, you would think that has to do with some sort of alien smuggling or something, but in today's world human trafficking is a big-ticket crime involving basically prostitution and the movement of women.
+Usually, you would think that has to do with some alien smuggling or something.
+Still, in today's world, human trafficking is a big-ticket crime involving basically prostitution and the movement of women.

 Minors under 18 years old

-Usually, where this really gets serious is when one of the women is under age.
-If somebody's under the age of 18 in California, and they're being exploited and used for purposes of prostitution, and the authorities find out about it, they're going to arrest anybody involved with that and that person is going to be facing a lot of time in prison, depending on how old the particular victim is.
+Usually, this gets serious when one of the women is underage.
+If somebody's under the age of 18 in California, they're being exploited and used for purposes of prostitution.
+The authorities find out about it; they're going to arrest anybody involved with that.
+That person will be facing a lot of time in prison, depending on how old the particular victim is.

 Police sting operations

-You see on the news now, all these people getting caught in police sting prostitution rings where women are under age and they're being used for sex and the authorities are getting people's phones and text messages and people are giving information.
+You see on the news now, all these people are getting caught in police sting prostitution rings where women are under age, and they're being used for sex.
+The authorities are getting people's phones and text messages and giving information.

-Some of the biggest politicians are being taken down by some of these cases.
-This is the big, hot crime now and if they convict you of it, either at the state or federal level, they're definitely going to try to send you to prison.
+Some of the most prominent politicians are being taken down by these cases.
+This is the big, hot crime now, and if they convict you of it, either at the state or federal level, they're going to try to send you to prison.

 Defenses to Avoid Jail in Human Trafficking Cases

-Some ways to try to avoid prison if you don't have any criminal record, is if your attorney can convince the prosecutors that this is more of a prostitution type case.
+One way to avoid prison if you don't have any criminal record is if your attorney can convince the prosecutors that this is more of a prostitution-type case.

-To put it under the umbrella of human trafficking really doesn't make sense a lot of the time and they're trying to force it under this umbrella.
+To put it under the umbrella of human trafficking doesn't make sense a lot of the time, and they're trying to force it under this umbrella.

-Another argument that sometimes holds water with the prosecutors is that the women that are involved are running their own operations.
+Another argument that sometimes holds water with the prosecutors is that the involved women run their operations.

-So that's one of the things that the prosecutors will certainly consider in deciding whether or not somebody goes to prison.
+So that's one of the things that the prosecutors will undoubtedly consider in deciding whether or not somebody goes to prison.

 No criminal record

 Of course, they're also going to look at their criminal record.
-They're going to look at their overall criminal background when deciding whether this is a candidate for prison or probation.
+They will look at their broad criminal background when deciding whether they are candidates for prison or probation.

 Even if you get probation in one of these California human trafficking cases, you could still be facing up to a year in the county jail.
-In Los Angeles county that time is less than what you would normally do.
+In Los Angeles County, that time is less than you would typically do.

-So, for example, if you get a year, a lot of times people are serving only 10% or 25% of their time because of the overcrowding, the Coronavirus and a number of other factors.
+So, for example, if you get a year, people are often serving only 10% or 25% of their time because of the overcrowding, the Coronavirus, and several other factors.

 Fighting PC 236.1 Human Trafficking Cases

 Perhaps you have some defensible issues in the case.
-Our criminal defense lawyers can use a variety of common arguments to fight a human trafficking cases, including:
+Our criminal defense lawyers can use a variety of common arguments to fight a human trafficking case, including:

-- you did not deprive the alleged victim of their personal liberty,
+- you did not deprive the alleged victim of their liberty,

 - misconduct by law enforcement,